cleb98/smart-agri-detection-system/web_app/README.md

 # Web Application

-This web app was developed to monitor agricultural pests using IoT sensor nodes and machine learning algorithms.
-Different pages allow users to visualize sensor data over a territory, check for pests near a location, and manage their own sensor nodes.
+This web application was developed for agricultural pest monitoring using IoT sensor nodes and machine learning algorithms.
+It allows users to visualize sensor data over a territory, detect the presence of pests near a location, and manage their own sensor nodes.

 ## Tools Used

-- **[Streamlit](https://streamlit.io/)** is an open source framework for creating web applications in Python.
-- It allows you to create interactive and dynamic user interfaces that can run locally or in the cloud.
+For the visualization part, **[Streamlit](https://streamlit.io/)** was chosen, an open source framework for creating Web applications in Python that allows the creation of interactive and dynamic user interfaces that can run locally or in the cloud.

 ## Home Page

 - Dashboard showing an interactive map and list of all microcontrollers in the territory.
 Includes:
-    - User ID
+    - *User ID*
-    - User name
+    - *User name*
-    - Micro ID
+    - *Micro ID*
-    - Latitude/Longitude
+    - *Latitude/Longitude*
-    - Status
+    - *Status*

+- Ability to register a new user.
-- User can check the status of an area without a microcontroller (selected from map or current GPS coordinates) based on nearby microcontrollers within a 10km radius.
+- The user can check the status of an area without a microcontroller (selected from the map or current GPS coordinates) based on nearby microcontrollers within a 10-km radius using the K-Nearest Neighbors algorithm (Haversine distance).
-- Ability to add a new user.
-- Uses K-Nearest Neighbors algorithm to determine if microcontrollers nearby a reference location report pest infestations.
-Returns error message if infestation detected, or success if none found within 10km radius.
-KNN is trained on training data using Haversine distance metric to calculate distances on Earth's surface.
+- It returns an error message if an infestation is detected, or a success message if none is found.

 ## User Page

-Dashboard showing an interactive map and list of microcontrollers owned by a specific user.
+- Dashboard showing an interactive map and list of microcontrollers owned by a specific user.
 Ability to add a microcontroller via map or current GPS, and delete owned microcontrollers.
-Shows slideshow of images captured by owned microcontrollers including:
+- Shows slideshow of images captured by owned microcontrollers including:
-- Micro ID
+    - *Micro ID*
-- Image ID
+    - *Image ID*
-- Datetime
+    - *Datetime*
-- Contents
+    - *Contents*
-- Species
+    - *Species*

 ## Install Dependencies